praveenkankatala/praveenkankatala/README.md

 - 📝 **Notes** — concepts, gotchas, and "aha" moments from cloud & DevOps topics
 - 🧪 **Scripts** — Bash, Python, and automation snippets I actually use
 - 🗒️ **Runbooks & how-tos** — step-by-step guides I can come back to (and so can you)
-- 💬 **Open to collaboration** — issues, ideas, and improvements always welcome

 > Always learning.
 Always sharing.
 Pull up a chair. 🤝